About Our Church

 Our liturgical language is primarily English since this is the common language that is understood and spoken by our parishioners.

-We have a Sunday Church School to instruct our children in the Law of God and help them grow in the Orthodox Faith.
+We have a Sunday Church School to instruct our children in the Gospel, knowledge of the Scriptures, and to help them grow in the Orthodox Faith.

 A lively group, Knowing and Living our Faith, meets most Wednesday evenings during the Fall and Winter months.